+'''

-class pelix.ipopo.decorators.Provides (specifications, controller=None, factory=False, proto-type=False)
+class pelix.ipopo.decorators.Provides (specifications, controller=None, factory=False, prototype=False)

+'''

 The @Provides decorator defines a service to be exposed by component instances.
-This service will be registered (visible) in the Pelix service registry while the component is valid and the service controller is set to True.
+This service will be registered (visible) in the Pelix service registry while the component is valid and its service controller is set to True.